DrAlzahraniProjects/csusb_fall2024_cse6550_team3/README.md

 ---
 ## Project Structure

+- `.github/workflows/docker-publish.yml`: Defines a GitHub Action workflow to automate Docker publishing
-- `.gitignore`: List files that Git should ignore
+- `.gitignore`: Specifies which files and directories should be ignored by Git
-- `app.py`: Application entry point
-- `Dockerfile`: Defines instructions to build the Docker image
+- `Dockerfile`: Contains instructions to build the Docker image for the project
+- `README.md`: Project documentation containing setup instructions and information about the project
-- `environment.yml`: Specifies the Mamba environment for the project
+- `app.py`: Main entry point for the application
-- `requirements.txt`: Lists Python package dependencies
+- `requirements.txt`: Lists Python package dependencies required for the project

 ---
 ## To update local repository